Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in cosmology

 \subsection{Beyond present}

 Except for special periods in the early Universe, $\Om_r'$ and $\Om_b'$ are zero, so that $\Om_{r,b}(a)=\Om_{r,b}$ keep their present values in the future.
 (For simplicity, we neglect the fact that neutrinos have a small mass and that BHs radiate).
 If $\Ome (a)$ were also constant, we would have the $\Lam$CDM connection $\Om_\lam(a)=\Om_\Lam$.
-Since $\Ome(a) =[a^3E(a)]_\ezp$ is the cosmic EZPE fraction in a comoving volume, it can continue to increase by further condensation as DM.
-But on longer times, dissolution of EZPE structures may take place, when charge migration diminishes the net charge, making the electric field smaller and releasing ZPE back into the vacuum.
+Since $\Ome(a) =a^3E_\dm(a)$ is the cosmic \EAE fraction in a comoving volume, it can continue to increase by further condensation as DM.